 RSP Feedback Exercises

 The following exercises are designed as a usability and functionality test of the Portal Aspect of the Rubin Science Platform (RSP; data.lsst.cloud).
 The goal is to understand how users interact with the Portal and identify areas that may require improvement.
-These exercises were also designed serve also as challenged-based learning opportunities, complementary to the Documentation and tutorials.
+These exercises were also designed to serve also as challenged-based learning opportunities, complementary to the Documentation and tutorials.

 Who can participate?
 Anyone with an RSP account at data.lsst.cloud.